mesosphere/kubernetes-mesos/examples/guestbook/README.md

 ...
 ```

-Or for more details, you can use the mesos REST API (assuming that the Mesos master is running on `$servicehost`):
+Or for more details, you can use the Mesos REST API (assuming that the Mesos master is running on `$servicehost`):

 ```shell
 $ curl http://${servicehost}:5050/master/state.json